ApolloTang/mynote--misc/things-2-memorize-content/dev/python/python--venv/example-of-using-venv.md

-# How to install dependencies for development
+# Example of using venv in development

 (with eg flask):